-The soils of these vineyards are alluvial loams that form the Martinborough Terrace.
-With these now layered over very deep gravels this composition ensures exceptional drainage and warmer profiles, key prerequisites for nurturing and producing premium quality, healthy grape vines.
+The soils of these vineyards are alluvial loams, over alluvial gravels that form the Martinborough Terrace.
+This composition ensures exceptional drainage and warmer profiles, key prerequisites for nurturing and producing premium quality, healthy grape vines.
 The climate is cool with summer days rarely exceeding 30º centigrade.
 This allows the grapes to ripen very slowly and to develop pure, powerful fruit characters with finely textured tannins.
-The rainfall is low averaging about 700mm per annum with very stable weather patterns particularly during autumn, the all-important harvest period.
+The rainfall is low averaging 700mm per annum with very stable weather patterns particularly during autumn, the all-important harvest period

 For many years, Larry McKenna was fuelled with the desire to craft a Pinot Noir that was purely dedicated to expressing the unique vineyard characteristics, collectively known as terroir, of the Martinborough Terraces.
 In 2003, treading in the historic footsteps of Burgundy where Larry developed his passion for Pinot Noir, he turned a tiny amount of grapes from his low-yielding Te Muna Road vineyard into what is now one of New Zealand’s most revered wines, Kupe.